neilchaudhuri/vidya-website/content/blog/black-lives-matter.md

 Not enough.
 It will never be enough.
 But we can try.

 Outside of expanding our longstanding efforts to promote black people, particularly black women, in STEM and of course tech through training, mentorship, and talks, we hope to do many other things in support of black lives.
+Please [contact us](/contact) if you have ideas or would like to collaborate.

 ### Data science